Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Rooms of Weeping.md

 TELEPORT DESTINATION

-Characters who teleport to this location from area K78 arrive in front of the painting of [[Tatyana]].
+Characters who teleport to this location from area K78 arrive in front of the painting of [[Tatyana]]

 FORTUNES OF RAVENLOFT

 If your card reading reveals that a treasure is here, it is resting on the mantelpiece under the portrait of [[Tatyana]].

-If your card reading indicates an encounter with [[Strahd]] in this area, he is sitting back in one of the over­ stuffed chairs, staring into the fire.
+If your card reading indicates an encounter with [[Strahd]] in this area, he is sitting back in one of the over-stuffed chairs, staring into the fire.

 K38.
 FALSE TREASURY
+_____
 Resting on the floor of this smoke-filled room is a closed chest surrounded by piles of gold, silver, and copper coins.
-The fittings and clawed feet on the chest are evi­ dence of great workmanship.
+The fittings and clawed feet on the chest are evidence of great workmanship.

 Attached to the east wall are two torch sconces.
 The southernmost one holds a torch with an intricate metal base.
 The other is empty.
 A skeleton in broken plate armor lies against the wall.
 The skeleton's right hand is on its throat, and its left hand holds the matching torch from the empty sconce.
+_____
 The coins scattered around the trapped chest total 50

 gp, 100 sp, and 2,000.cp.The chest weighs40 pounds and is unlocked.
 Wlien op�ned, i. t releases a.cloud of sleeping gas that fills the room;:Ariy crea��re in the room must succeed on' aDC-18 Constitution saving throw or be paralyzed for4.lio14rs.If all 'the 'characters succumb to the gas, they.ari:COμnd·by the witches.who lair ,in area K56 and dragg�d\6 .;i.rea KSO,. the!) ·left there unharmed.
 If even one cha��cter.resist;s.the �ffecfof the gas, the witches do not appe�r; )f\ <>.(} ,·